Quick Overview: Cat Drooling

 Also Read: 10 Subtle Signs Your Cat May Be Sick

 Treatment will depend on what the cause is but could include medications for pain or nausea.
-It may also include dental care and removal of diseased painful teeth or oral surgery to treat tumors.
+It may also include dental care and removal of diseased painful teeth.

 Drooling is most often caused by painful conditions.
 Drooling means your cat may be in pain.
 Cats do their best to hide their pain and illness.
 Once drooling is seen, the problem is often quite advanced and painful.